myklst/terraform-provider-st-ucloud/README.md

 terraform-provider-st-ucloud
 ============================

-This Terraform custom provider is designed for own use case scenario.123
+This Terraform custom provider is designed for own use case scenario.

 Supported Versions
 ------------------